 6. Paris Themmen (Mike Teevee)

-Mike Teevee… the kid who is obsessed with television and westerns, hence the family name, who gets miniaturized in a very psychedelic WonkaVision experiment.
-I mean Wonka did warn him (kind of.)
+Mike Teevee — the kid who is obsessed with television and westerns, hence the family name — gets miniaturized in a very psychedelic WonkaVision experiment.
+Wonka did warn him (kind of).
 After Mike Teevee, actor Paris Themmen took a hiatus from acting to just “be a kid.”
 He would go on to found Access International, a travel service that arranged Europe-bound charter flights for backpackers.

 Paris also runs a photography business and appears at conventions all the time.
-In October 2015, his wife appeared on Jeopardy!
-And won twice!
+In October 2015, his wife appeared on Jeopardy! and won.
+Twice!
 Themmen himself was a Jeopardy! contestant in March 2018, finishing in second place.
 Smart family.
-Today he’s in his early 60s living in Los Angeles.
+Today he’s 62 and living in Los Angeles.

 7. Denise Nickerson (Violet Beauregarde)

-She guest-starred in the final season of The Brady Bunch, as Pamela (one of the two dates Peter Brady had on one night.)
-For more on the Bunch, we have two episodes highlighting the cast and behind-the-scenes events from that legendary sitcom.
+She guest-starred in the final season of The Brady Bunch, as Pamela (one of the two dates Peter Brady had on one night).
 Her final acting role was when she was 21 in the 1978 film Zero to Sixty opposite Darren McGavin.
-After she decided to retire.
-Unfortunately, she soon discovered that her parents had squandered her savings.
+After she decided to retire, unfortunately, she soon discovered that her parents had squandered her savings.
 She worked as an office manager and accountant at a doctor’s office.
 In 2019 following a severe stroke, Denise passed away at 62 years old from pneumonia.

 8. Peter Ostrum (Charlie Bucket)

-Charlie Bucket, an innocent and wonderfully sweet young boy whose dreams come true one fateful day when his chocolate bar held his golden ticket.
-Peter Ostrum does a remarkable job, but after Wonka’s completion, and despite being offered a 3-film contract, Peter decided to walk away from acting entirely.
+Charlie Bucket is an innocent and wonderfully sweet young boy whose dreams come true one fateful day when his chocolate bar reveals a golden ticket.
+Peter Ostrum does a remarkable job, but after Wonka’s completion, and despite being offered a three-film contract, Peter decided to walk away from acting entirely.
 You see, the Wonka shoot was very difficult for all the children, but Peter in particular due to the heavy scene load and his inexperience as an actor.
-And Mel Stuart didn’t give the kids a lot of slack, he wanted perfection.
+And Mel Stuart didn’t give the kids a lot of slack; he wanted perfection.

 The legacy of Willy Wonka has followed Ostrum forever, including teaming up with Dunkin Donuts and handing out ‘golden tickets’ to children for unlimited Dunkin coffee for the whole year.
-Cause Kids love Coffee.
+Because, you know, kids love Coffee.
 To find out what Peter has been up to these days, check out our ‘then and now’ video highlighting 1970’s children stars!

-Certainly one of the greatest films ever.
-Even if the Oompa Loompas terrified some kids.
-But they were good guys, actually, one of the ten was female, who loved to party, too!
-Reportedly, they were known for traveling in a limo together from bar to bar.
-Hopefully singing songs once one would drop out for being too drunk.
-We all crave to walk through the tiny doors and walk into a candy wonderland, with the freedom to eat our weight in goodies!
-There was something magical about this film, and much of the credit goes to Gene Wilder and company, so tell us, who was your favorite character?
+Certainly one of the greatest films ever, even if the Oompa Loompas terrified some kids.
+We all crave to walk through the tiny doors and into a candy wonderland, with the freedom to eat our weight in goodies!
+There was something magical about this film, and much of the credit goes to Gene Wilder and company.
+So tell us, who was your favorite character?
 Have you ever read the source novel, or seen the more recent Johnny Depp portrayal?
 Tell us your thoughts in the comments below, we read them all!